Crocodile Rock Day Care

 And out of school club

-Our baby area provides a calm and secure environment babies need, babies have a key carer who will follow their own feeding and sleep routines in allocated cosy cots or other special requests will be followed.
+Our new baby unit provides a calm and secure environment babies need, babies have a key carer who will follow their own feeding and sleep routines in allocated cosy cots or other special requests will be followed.

 We ask you to provide sterilised bottles although we do have a sterilising unit on site, and formula so that your baby's carer can prepare his/her bottles as required.
 We also ask you to bring disposable nappies, as you know best which brand suit your babies delicate skin.